GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-20.md

 `com.google.utilities.math` and `com.google.utilities.stats`, you can't choose
 the name `com.google.utilities` for both modules.

-Automatic-Module_name is similar to the OSGI Bundle-SymbolicName and should probably have the same value as that field.
+Automatic-Module-Name is similar to the OSGI Bundle-SymbolicName and should probably have the same value as that field.

 To add an Automatic-Module-Name field to a jar using Maven, configure the